facultyai/faculty-xval/README.md

 Finally, under `SERVER SETTINGS`, add `faculty_xval` to the `ENVIRONMENTS` section.

-For cross-validation jobs that are computationally intensive, we recommend using dedicated servers as opposed to running in the cluster.
+For cross-validation jobs that are computationally intensive, we recommend using dedicated servers as opposed to running on shared infrastructure.
 To achieve this, click on `Large and GPU servers` under `SERVER RESOURCES`, and select an appropriate server type from the dropdown menu.

 Remember to click `SAVE` when you are finished.